serialbandicoot/playwright-classification/README.md

 1. Must be a TensorFlow JSON model
 2. Must include the bin weights

 For more information on Playwright, refer to the [Playwright documentation](https://playwright.dev/).
-And thanks to [Odottaa](https://github.com/elaichenkov/odottaa/) for the fantastic example used.
+And thanks to [Odottaa](https://github.com/elaichenkov/odottaa/) for the fantastic example used in creating this library.